 '''

-(\land y.
-R y x \Longrightarrow accpart R y) \Longrightarrow accpart R x
+(\bigwedge y. \ R \ y \ x \implies accpart \ R \ y) \implies accpart \ R \ x

 '''

 has a single recursive premise that has a precondition.
 As is custom all rules are stated without the leading meta-quantification $\bigwedge xs$.

 The output of the inductive package will be definitions for the predicates, induction principles and introduction rules.
 For the definitions we need to have the rules in a form where the meta-quantifiers and meta-implications are replaced by their object logic equivalents.
 Therefore an orule is of the form